NeCTAR-RC/tutorials/_kubernetes/02-create_cluster.md

 duration: 2
 ---

-A Kubernetes Cluster consists of one or more _master_ nodes, and one or more _worker_ nodes.
-A client (you) communicates with _master_ nodes using the Kubernetes API to spin up containers.
+A Kubernetes Cluster consists of one or more _controller_ nodes, and one or more _worker_ nodes.
+A client (you) communicates with _controller_ nodes using the Kubernetes API to spin up containers.
 The _worker_ nodes runs these containers.

+For production environments, it is strongly recommended to deploy a minimum of three controller nodes to ensure high availability and fault tolerance.
+The number of worker nodes in a production cluster should be determined based on the expected workload, resource requirements, and scalability needs.
+For non-production use cases such as testing or development, a minimal setup with a single controller node and a single worker node may be sufficient.

-In this tutorial we start by creating a cluster consisting of one _master_ and one _worker_ node.
+In this tutorial we start by creating a cluster consisting of one _controller_ and one _worker_ node.